Check engine message on Fiat: what does it mean?

 Reset the message “Have engine checked” without a diagnostic tool

-If you do not have a diagnostic tool, there are methods to clear the engine light without a tool.
+If you do not have a diagnostic tool, there are methods to clear the engine warning light without a tool.
 However, these methods do not address the root cause of the problem.
 If the fault is real, the message “Have engine checked” will reappear.

 Disconnect the battery